 Business Credit Cards for Trucking Companies

 Business credit cards are a good fit for any trucking company because they allow you to float expenses for up to 30 days.
-A business credit card is essentially a miniature small business line of credit, with a maximum credit limit that is typically around $30,000.
+A business credit card is a miniature small business line of credit, with a maximum credit limit of around $30,000.
 Business credit cards are also the easiest type of financing for trucking companies to qualify for.

 Business credit cards can be used to pay for all business-related expenses while on the road.
-Additionally, many business credit cards provide rewards for spending on ongoing expenses, like fuel, insurance, tolls, and more.
-Since the cost of fuel is one of the biggest expenses for your trucking business, using a business credit card to fund these purchases during your runs would allow you to take advantage of cash-back rewards provided by the card.
+Many business credit cards provide rewards for spending on ongoing expenses like fuel, insurance, tolls, and more.
+Since the cost of fuel is one of the biggest expenses (15.2% of total costs) for your trucking business, using a business credit card to fund these purchases during your runs would allow you to take advantage of cash back rewards provided by the card.

 Costs of Business Credit Cards for Trucking Companies